4GeeksAcademy/website-v2/src/data/blog/why-is-it-a-good-choice-to-become-a-software-developer.md

 ---
 author: "4GeeksAcademy"
 date: "2022-25-10T20:44:51+00:00"
-excerpt: "*Is it a good choice to become a soft dev? *What does a Software Dev do? do? *earnings *2022 market demand *Will Software developers be needed in the future?  *Program ."
+excerpt: "*Is it a good choice to become a soft dev? *What does a Software Dev do? do? *earnings *2022 market demand."
 slug: "Why-is-it-a-good-choice-to-become-a-Software-Developer?"
 title: "Why is it a good choice to become a Software Developer?"
 image: "https://breathecode.herokuapp.com/v1/media/file/blog-preview-png?"